Mirk95/DoublePendulum/README.md

 </p>

 ## Programming Choices
-During the development of the project, the following programming choicese were
+During the development of the project, the following programming choices were
 taken:
 - To make the trajectory displayed by double pendulums more presentable, the gravitational constant has been replaced with a time scale factor `TSCALE`,